LoyolaChicagoCS/gradhandbook/source/general.rst

 especially in foundational areas such as algorithms, languages, systems, and software engineering with a solid record of achievement in all.

-..
-FIX  ??
-    The department chair, in consultation with the Director of Graduate Programs, assigns all classes.
-Funded students will be assigned classes routinely; unfunded students should apply directly to the department chair.
-    The chairperson will invite applications for a limited number of summer teaching opportunities.
-The criteria used to assign summer classes to graduate students include: experience and proven success in the classroom; good progress toward the degree; preparedness to teach the courses available; and previous summer teaching (in an effort to distribute summer courses fairly).
-    Contact the department chairperson for further information.

 .. index:: summer sessions

 Summer Sessions